cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ### MsgBlacklist

-// TODO Should be the blacklist icaOwnerAccounts specific?
+Problem:
 What happens if the controller chain registers and funds a hostAccount and then the host chain blacklist the transfers?
 Are funds lost?

+Solution:
+Don't allow the host chain to blacklist msgTransfer.
+This is the only msg that cannot be blacklisted.
+So that the controller chain can always have the opportunity to recover funds.

 ## Example Implementations